docksal/docksal/docs/fin/fin-run-cli.md

 ### Run a script in a disposable environment

-You can run any scrips (PHP, Python, Ruby, Nodejs, Bash, etc.) in a safe, disposable environment:
+You can run any scripts (PHP, Python, Ruby, Nodejs, Bash, etc.) in a safe, disposable environment:

 ```bash
 fin run-cli <script-file-name>